Azathotha/Lab5_Starter/expand.md

 This is how class attributes in JS work because the object returned is a list of elements.
 Therefore, to access a single element, you need the bracket to specify the index in the list.

 6. What is the difference between using addEventListener() and something like onClick() ?
 What are the advantages / disadvantages of both?
+Both functions can execute the same actions "on click"; however, onClick() only writes for one event.
+That means we can not have multiple onClick() statements because each one will be overridden.
+An advantage to onClick() is that it works in JS and HTML unlike addEventListener() which only works in JS.